-To add emphasis: Teams are required to illustrate in these presentations their ability to apply course concepts within their work.
-In addition, teams must create convincing arguments backed by research and data, in concise form, within short timeframes.
+To emphasize, Teams are required to illustrate in these presentations their ability to apply course concepts in their work.
+In addition, teams must create convincing arguments backed by research and data in a concise form within short timeframes.

-You must also follow the format provided and reflect the requirements for each format section.
+You must also follow the mandatory format provided and reflect the requirements for each format section.
 These presentations must be fully integrated across each section and flow logically from beginning to end.
 Your grade for each case will reflect your achievement of the above criteria.